 About me

 In 2022, I completed an internship on the Matanuska Glacier in Alaska.
-During the internship, I worked as a glacier guide, leading multiple glacier hikes each day, guiding tourists and researchers through glacial terrain.
-My responsibilities included ensuring the safety of the participants, as well as providing them with insights into glacial features and history.
+During this time, I worked as a glacier guide, leading multiple glacier hikes each day, performing site observations, and communicating geologic features and risks in field settings.